Bithack/principia/README.md

 The terminal will then ask you to close it when done.
 Proceed with doign so, and then go to the start menu and run MSYS Mingw32 64-bit.
 It is important that you run the "MINGW64 64-Bit" version and not the "MSYS2 MSYS" or "MINGW64 32-Bit".
 Run the commands below to install the necessary dependencies.

-$ pacman -S --neded base-devel mingw-w64-x86_64-toolchain autotools
+$ pacman -S --needed base-devel mingw-w64-x86_64-toolchain autotools

 $ pacman -S mingw-w64-x86_64-gtk2